Donaldttt/fuzzyy/README.md

 " This option can also be set specifically for FuzzyFiles and/or FuzzyGrep using " g:fuzzyy_files_follow_symlinks and g:fuzzyy_grep_follow_symlinks

-" Make FuzzyFiles & FuzzyGrep always exclude files/directories
-" This applies whether .gitignore is respected or not " The following are the defaults let g:fuzzyy_exclude_file = ['*.swp', 'tags'] let g:fuzzyy_exclude_dir = ['.git', '.hg', '.svn']
+" Make FuzzyFiles, FuzzyGrep, and FuzzyMru always exclude files/directories " This applies whether .gitignore is respected or not " The following are the defaults let g:fuzzyy_exclude_file = ['*.swp', 'tags'] let g:fuzzyy_exclude_dir = ['.git', '.hg', '.svn']
-" These options can also be set specifically for FuzzyFiles and/or FuzzyGrep using " g:fuzzyy_files_exclude_file, g:fuzzyy_grep_exclude_file etc.
+" Set options specifically for FuzzyFiles, FuzzyGrep, and FuzzyMru using " g:fuzzyy_files_exclude_file, g:fuzzyy_grep_exclude_file etc.

 " Add custom ripgrep options for FuzzyFiles & FuzzyGrep